hathora/hathora-unreal-sdk/README.md

 If you want to save the change for your entire project/team, make sure to click the **Set as Default** button at the top; this will save the setting in `Config/DefaultGame.ini` which you can add to your version control.
 If you don't do this, the setting will only apply to your instance of the Unreal project.

+If you [manually call](#manually-calling-api-endpoints) `GetPingServiceEndpoints()`, you will need to execute the ICMP echos yourself.
+You can see an example of this in  [HathoraSDKDiscoveryV1.cpp](./SDKDemo/Plugins/HathoraSDK/Source/HathoraSDK/Private/HathoraSDKDiscoveryV1.cpp#L94-L97).

 #### C++

 To call `GetRegionalPings` with C++, you should use the `UHathoraSDK::GetRegionalPings(...)` static function.
 You can find an example of how to use this in [DemoMenuWidget.cpp](./SDKDemo/Source/SDKDemo/DemoMenuWidget.cpp#L93-L95).